sdsz20142087/my-academic-page/content/authors/admin/_index.md

 ---
 I am a graduate student of Computer Science at Boston University and a full-stack developer with interests in software development, system architecture, and distributed system.

-In October 2020, I published my academic paper BELT: A Pipeline for Stock Price Prediction Using News (IEEE Big Data 2020, first author, regular paper).
+In October 2020, I published my academic paper BELT: A Pipeline for Stock Price Prediction Using News (IEEE Big Data 2020, first author).

 In November 2020, I interned at KuaiShou Technology Co. as a data analyst.